 We can begin to understand why the great masters and founders of yoga spoke the way they did.
 Gheranda, the author of one of the most revered texts of hatha yoga, described yoga as the fire in which a human being can be baked, as a clay vessel is baked so that it can hold water.
 Our ordinary minds, senses and sense of self are not yet expanded enough to perceive reality in its entirety.

-If your heart is yearning to follow a deeper, more authentic path of yoga, you are welcome to join Aum Tantra Yoga in our upcoming 200-hour teacher training course in Mazunte, Mexico.
+If your heart is yearning to follow a deeper, more authentic path of yoga, if you’re yearning to experience the essence of yoga, you are welcome to join Aum Tantra Yoga in our upcoming 200-hour teacher training course in Mazunte, Mexico.
 We will explore tantric hatha yoga as it was practiced for hundreds of years, as a system of profound transformation and a path to complete spiritual realization.